-Results shown in these figures are the per-period treatment effect estimates, shown above in equation (1) as β_k .
+Results shown in these figures are the per-period treatment effect estimates, shown above in equation (1) as $\beta_k$ .
 Figure 3a matches column 1 of Table A.1 and shows estimates in which the outcome is a dummy equal to one if any households from the area around grid point j called the platform in period t.
-Figure 3b matches column 2 of Table A.1 and shows estimates in which the outcome is the number of calls received from the area around grid point j in period t.
+Figure 3b matches column 2 of Table A.1 and shows estimates in which the outcome is the number of calls received from the area around grid point t.
 All regressions include grid point and time period fixed effects, with standard errors clustered at the grid point level.
+Error bars show 95 percent confidence intervals.